ropensci/DataPackageR/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs

-There was 1 NOTE when pandoc was present:
+There was one NOTE when the package was tested with pandoc absent:

-NOTE
-Maintainer: ‘Greg Finak <gfinak@fredhutch.org>’

-Days since last update: 5

-There were 2 NOTEs when pandoc was absent, the one above and :

 NOTE:
 Files ‘README.md’ or ‘NEWS.md’ cannot be checked without ‘pandoc’ being installed.